What Is System Restore Command and How to Use It [Full Guide] - Qiling

 Command: "rstrui /restorehealth" /?

-This command shows additional information about the options available for creating a restore point.
+The command `wmic /namespace:\\root\default path Win32_ShadowCopy get /value` shows additional information about the options available for creating a restore point.
+This command uses the Windows Management Instrumentation Command-line (WMIC) tool to retrieve information about the shadow copy options.

 When using the /s option, you can specify an hour and date to restore a specific point in time.
-When restoring from the Control Panel, choose System and Security > System Protection > Review Disk Space > Restore Files and Settings > System Protection tab > Create A Restore Point.
+This can be done by using the Control Panel, specifically System and Security > System Protection > Review Disk Space > Restore Files and Settings, and then selecting the System Protection tab to create a restore point.

 How to Perform a System Restore from Command Prompt in Windows 10?

-Please note that restoring your computer's operating system using system restore in safe mode cannot be undone.
-If you want to reverse this action, use the installation disc that came with your computer.
-If you don't have such a disc, creating a Windows 10 recovery drive or installing a disc on another computer with the same hardware is a good idea.
+Restoring your computer's operating system using system restore in safe mode is irreversible and cannot be undone.
+If you need to reverse this action, you can use the installation disc that came with your computer, or create a Windows 10 recovery drive or install a disc on another computer with the same hardware.

 open startup settings